shortvnllalatte/karma-seasonal-reporter/README.md

       // increase the number of rainbow lines displayed
       // enforced min = 4, enforced max = terminal height - 1
-      numberOfRainbowLines: 100, // default is 4
+      numberOfArtLines: 100, // default is 4

       // only render the graphic after all tests have finished.
       // This is ideal for using this reporter in a continuous